 Today’s economy is forcing people to be financially creative in many ways.
 Some people have decided to lower their standard of living by cutting down on eating out, buy purchasing non-name brand items, by limiting shopping sprees and the like.
 Parents can easily adjust financially, but kids are a different story.
 If a child is used to certain types of clothes, toys, and activities, it’s going to be difficult for that child to limit the number of toys, to limit or not have those name brand clothes, or to cut out certain activities that they enjoy.
-Activities are a child’s window to the world; so don’t break that window.
+Activities such as zorb ball are a child’s window to the world; so don’t break that window.
 For instance, a friends children wanted to go to a day out at whale watching california.
 A child’s activities help to keep them active and help build strong minds and bodies.
 There are creative ways to pay for a child’s activities instead of possibly cutting out some.
 Most parents would choose to cut costs on toys and clothes for keeping their child’s activities.
 So how do you keep your child’s activities going on a budget?
 Let’s take a look at what parents can do to fund their child’s activities.

 1. Bartering is still alive and well.
 You and/or your child may barter to fund some activities.
 Make a list of products and/or services that you and/or other family members can offer.
 Think about the needs of certain people and/or organizations.
 What do Mom’s need?
 What does an organization need?
 Think about the following:

 - Can you cook a meal for a meet-up group in return for your child’s participation in a Mastermind group?